Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems

-In this work, we show that it is feasible to certify a set of measurements respecting a given type of incompatibility structure by ruling out corresponding compatibility structures.
-Our approach is based on the intuition that complex compatibility structures can be decomposed by pair-wise ones and a set of measurements violating specific compatibility structures has limited robustness to noise.
-Firstly, we introduce the concepts of general compatibility structures and illustrate genuine $n$-wise incompatibility with an example of $3$ noisy Pauli measurements in a qubit system.
-Secondly, we propose a modified QSD protocol for general compatibility structures and bound the noise robustness of measurements violating compatibility structures in a semidefinite programming (SDP) formulation.
-Furthermore, we discuss the cases of genuine $n$-wise incompatibility of $d$-dimensional mutually unbiased bases (MUBs) with adjustable probability distributions and perform a corresponding experiment in a qutrit system.
-Finally, the feasibility and superiority of our method is demonstrated by the experimental results, providing evidence that this tool can be used to witness incompatibility structures in high-dimensional multi-measurement scenarios.
+In this work, we show how to modify the QSDP to certify a set of measurements respecting a given type of QIS by ruling out corresponding compatibility structures (CSs).
+Our approach is based on the intuition that complex CSs can be decomposed by pairwise ones and a set of measurements violating specific CSs has limited robustness to noise.
+Intuitively, our method constructs a polytope based on the targeted measurements with different probability distributions to witness QISs in HDMMS.
+By adjusting hyperplanes of this polytope, our method is able to capture some specific QISs (See Fig.~\ref{fig0}(a)).

+This article is organized as follows.
+We begin by discussing the mathematical formulation of general CSs and genuine $n$-wise QISs with an example.
+Next, we modify the QSDP and employ noise robustness to witness QISs in a semidefinite programming (SDP) formulation.
+This approach derives arithmetic genuine $n$-wise QIS bounds for arbitrary measurements and general QIS bounds by constraining the weight of CSs.
+We then discuss the case of symmetrical mutually unbiased bases (MUBs) and give their analytical genuine $n$-wise QIS bounds.
+To demonstrate our results, we conduct an experiment to witness the genuine $3$ and $4$-wise QISs and a general QIS by adjusting hyperplanes (See Fig.~\ref{fig0}(b)).
+Finally, we connect our results with EPR steering, quantum simulability and quantum communications.

-\textit{General compatibility structures and genuine $n$-wise incompatibility.---}In quantum mechanics, a general measurement $M$ is described by a set of positive operator-valued measurements (POVMs) $M_{a}\geq 0 $, where $\sum _{a}M_{a}=\mathbb{I}$ ($a=1,\cdots,o$ labels the outcome of the measurement and $\mathbb{I}$ is the identity operator).
-A set of $m$ quantum measurements $\{M _{x}\}_{x=1}^{m}$, is said to be fully compatible if and only if there is a set of parent measurement operators $\{G_{\lambda }\}$ such that
+\textit{General compatibility structures and genuine $n$-wise incompatibility.---}In quantum mechanics, a general measurement $M$ is described by a set of positive operator-valued measurements (POVMs) with elements $M_{a}\succeq 0$, where $\sum _{a}M_{a}=\mathbb{I}$ ($a=1,\cdots,o$ labels the outcome of the measurement and $\mathbb{I}$ is the identity operator).
+A set of $m$ quantum measurements $\{M _{x}\}_{x=1}^{m}$, is said to be fully compatible if and only if there is a valid parent POVM $\{G_{\lambda }\}$ such that

 where $p(a \vert x,\lambda) \geq 0$ and $\sum_{a}p(a \vert x,\lambda)=1 \quad \forall x,\lambda$.
 Otherwise, these measurements are incompatible.
 In other words, a set of compatible measurements can always be implemented simultaneously by employing their parent measurement $\{G_{\lambda}\}$ and post-processing the results according to the conditional probability distributions $p(a \vert x,\lambda)$.